Nix556/Multi-Site-Network-Lab/README.md

 ## Usage Instructions 🛠️

-1. **Setup Physical Devices:**
+1. **Routers & Switches**: Configure physical routers (RT01, RT02, RT03) and switches (SW01, SW02, SW03) using the configs in `configs/routers/` and `configs/switches/`.
+2. **Domain Controllers**:
+   - DC01 scripts: Run `01-Rename-And-Restart.ps1`, restart, then run `the following PowerShell scripts`.
+   - DC02 scripts: Run `01-Rename-And-Network.ps1`, restart, then run `the following PowerShell scripts`.
+3. **Testing & Verification**: Use the commands in the Testing section to verify connectivity, VLANs, OSPF neighbors, NAT, DHCP, and AD replication.
+4. **Access**:
+   - SSH into switches using the provided credentials.
+   - Access virtual DCs via Proxmox console or remote PowerShell.
+5. **Notes**:
+   - VLANs segregate clients, servers, printers, and management traffic.
+   - WAN links simulate inter-site connectivity.
-   - Connect and power on physical routers (RT01-03) and switches (SW01-03).
+   - All scripts and configs are ready to deploy on physical hardware and virtual DCs.
-   - Configure VLANs, trunk/access ports, and IP addressing according to the network design.

-2. **Configure WAN Links:**
-   - Connect point-to-point WAN links between sites.
-   - Verify connectivity with `ping` and `show cdp neighbors`.

-3. **Domain Controllers:**
-   - Deploy virtual DC01 and DC02 in Proxmox.
-   - Run DC01 scripts sequentially: rename, pre-promotion setup, promote, post-promotion setup.
-   - Run DC02 scripts sequentially: rename & network setup, join domain, promote as additional DC, configure DHCP failover.

-4. **Verification:**
-   - Test VLAN connectivity with ping.
-   - Verify OSPF routing between sites.
-   - Confirm DHCP scopes and failover between DC01 and DC02.
-   - Check Active Directory replication.

 ---

-## Notes 📝

-- VLANs separate clients, servers, printers, and management traffic.
-- WAN links simulate inter-site connectivity.
-- Routers and switches are physical; DCs run in virtual environment (Proxmox).
-- All commands and scripts provided should be executed in the specified ord
+✅ Fully tested and ready for a multi-site corporate lab setup.